Danny White (athletic director): UCF football national championship claim

 White generated significant media attention, both positive and negative, for himself and UCF by declaring the 2017 UCF Knights football team national champions in a January 1, 2018, Twitter video published moments after their Peach Bowl victory over the Auburn Tigers, reinforcing the claim the following day with national champions branding on UCF's verified accounts and plans to hold a Disney World parade, hang a national champions banner at Spectrum Stadium, and pay the assistant coaching staff bonuses for their performance.
 The claim came in response to UCF not being selected for the College Football Playoff despite an undefeated season and conference championship.
 The claim sparked debate over whether the College Football Playoff should be expanded to include teams such as UCF that are not in Power Five conferences.
 Still, the supposed championship was celebrated with a Disney World parade, coaches' bonuses and national champion rings.
 Reactions to White's claim extended past the sports world to the Florida state legislature, with Florida governor Rick Scott signing a resolution declaring UCF national champions on January 8, 2018.

 University of Tennessee

-On January 21, 2021 White was hired as athletic director at the University of Tennessee.
+On January 21, 2021, White was hired as athletic director at the University of Tennessee.
 One of his first acts as AD was to hire Josh Heupel away from UCF to become the Volunteers' new head football coach.

-In a move that was not publicized until the SEC released 2022 conference schedules, White canceled the game vs. Army on September 17, 2022.
-Instead, Tennessee played Akron in a game scheduled by White in February 2021.
+Tennessee won its first SEC All-Sports Trophy in 2022.

+Tennessee's success across the board earns honors for 2022-23 athletic season.

+The Vols captured their second SEC All-Sports Trophy in 2023.

+Off the field, Tennessee athletics eclipsed the 200M mark in revenue for the first time under White's leadership.

+Dubbing UT as the "Everything school", White's broad-based approach has led to success across the board in Knoxville.

+The 2022-23 athletic year included the best finish in Tennessee history in the LEARFIELD Directors' Cup, as UT finished No. 6 nationally.

+Record fundraising has become the norm under White as well on Rocky Top.

+A new strategic plan was announced by White on Rocky Top as well with Rise Glorious.

+Tennessee led the SEC in football attendance in 2023.

+Sports Business Journal named White its Athletic Director of the Year in 2025.